 Craft brewing is going wild, with brewing companies opening rapidly.

-The following 6 Breweries are now open and part of the Brewgrass Trail: West Sixth Brewing; Country Boy Brewing; Lexington Brewing and Distilling Company (Kentucky Ale); Blue Stallion Brewery; Beer Engine; and Rooster Brewing.
+The following six breweries are now open and part of the Brewgrass Trail: West Sixth Brewing, Country Boy Brewing, Lexington Brewing and Distilling Company (Kentucky Ale), Blue Stallion Brewery, Beer Engine and Rooster Brewing.
 Chase Brewing is scheduled to open mid-summer.
 Its taproom is already open, but they are not brewing their own beers till later this summer.

 Horses, Breeding and History

 Three Chimneys Farm has seven divisions, all related to various equine functions, such as breeding and others.
 It covers about 2300 acres and is home to 11 full blown stallions.
 Jen Roytz was our knowledgeable and enthusiastic guide.

 Each stallion is kept in his own stall and pasture area.
 As with other male members of the animal kingdom, the aggressive nature of stallions dictates that they be kept separate from each other.
 Mares, on the other hand, can congregate in groups without undue dissension.
 Jen pointed out several stallion toys to us.
 These are, of course, larger and more durable than those for dogs and cats.
 But they serve the same purpose, to keep the volatile stallions contented.

 On average, horses live about 25 years.
 Racing life may last about 5 years, before they can be converted to breeders.